minhhoit/yacms/docs/frequently-asked-questions.rst

 Why does the WYSIWYG editor strip out my custom HTML?
 -----------------------------------------------------

-By default, Mezzanine strips out potentially dangerous HTML from fields controlled by the WYSIWYG editor, such as tags and attributes that could be used to inject JavaScript into a page.
+By default, Yacms strips out potentially dangerous HTML from fields controlled by the WYSIWYG editor, such as tags and attributes that could be used to inject JavaScript into a page.
 If this didn't occur, a clever staff member could potentially add JavaScript